-The following safety structures need to be approved by the FIA:
+The following safety structures need to be approved by the FIA :

-- Survival cell
+- a) Survival cell.

-- Front and rear rollover structures
+- b) Front and rear rollover structures.

-- Frontal impact absorbing structure
+- c) Frontal impact absorbing structure.

-- Rear impact absorbing structure
+- d) Rear impact absorbing structure.

 To approve any of the above structures, the presence of an FIA technical delegate is necessary.
 The static load tests need to be carried out with a measuring equipment verified by the FIA; the dynamic impact tests need to be carried out at an FIA approved institute.